IvyWang152/Puzzle-Slider-Game/README.md

 8.algo_test.py (This is a small PyUnit test to test if the given puzzle list is solvable or not) 9.search_driver.py(This is a driver.py that you can use to print the path for any list if it is solvable.
 It's independent of the main driver puzzle_game.py.
 I leave it in the folder in case you want to take a closer look at the performance of a_star_search method defined in puzzle_solver.py)
 10.other starter files

-----Note:----
-I imported os package in game_design.py to read ".puz" files in the current directory and my program will display file_warning.gif when there are more than 10 puzzles in the current directory.

 ----Citations----